Erlenmeyer flask

-An Erlenmeyer flask, also known as a conical flask (British English) or a titration flask, is a type of laboratory flask which features a flat bottom, a conical body, and a cylindrical neck.
-It is named after the German chemist Emil Erlenmeyer (1825–1909), who created it in 1860.
+An Erlenmeyer flask, also known as a conical flask (British English) or a titration flask, is a type of laboratory flask with a flat bottom, a conical body, and a cylindrical neck.
+It is named after the German chemist Emil Erlenmeyer (1825–1909), who invented it in 1860.

 Erlenmeyer flasks have wide bases and narrow necks.
-They may be graduated, and often spots of ground glass or enamel are used where they can be labeled with a pencil.
+They may be graduated, and often have spots of ground glass or enamel where they can be labeled with a pencil.
 It differs from the beaker in its tapered body and narrow neck.
 Depending on the application, they may be constructed from glass or plastic, in a wide range of volumes.